shivam005/Important-Notes/MultiThreading.md

 4). submit(Runnable task) -> This takes runnable as the input and return future which consist of info related to task rather than actual output.

 5). submit(Callable<T> task) -> This takes callable as the input and return the future as the output of pending task result.

-6). invokeAll(Callable<T> task) -> It is the blocking function which executes the list of tasks and waits for all of them to finish and returns the list of future as the same order tasks provided to method.

-7). invokeAny(Callable<T> task) -> It waits for atleast one task to get completed and returns the result (not the future) for a completed task and cancels any unfinished tasks.

-##### Future
-1). boolean isDone() -> It returns the boolean value and checks whether the task has completed or not.
-Completion means termination, exception or cancellation.

-2). boolean isCancelled() -> returns true if this task was cancelled befire it completed normally.

-3). boolean cancel(boolean mayinterruptIfRunning) -> Attempts to cancel a task, returns true if cancelled suceesfully and false it already completed or could not cancel.

-4).
-V get() -> wait if necessary for the computation to complete and then retrieves the result.

-5).
-V get(long timeout, TimeUnit unit) -> wait for the given time and then retrieves the result if any or gives timeout.

 ```
 public class Concurrency {